Saints win 20-10 in Philly, deny Eagles top spot in NFC

 Minshew connected with A.J.
 Brown for a 78-yard touchdown late in the third that made it 13-10 and temporarily woke up the crowd – which had voraciously booed the Eagles most of the game – and an inept offense.
 But Minshew failed to convert on a fourth-down dive late in the fourth that cost his team as much as his late pick.

-The Eagles were shut out in the first half for the first time this season.
+The Eagles were shut out in the first half for the first time this season, and their 10 points was a season low.

 ”We just played terrible.
 That’s that,” wide receiver DeVonta Smith said.